What are Fibromyalgia Tender Points?

 Diagnosis of Fibromyalgia

-While diagnosis of Fibromyalgia may still include testing for the presence of tender points, they are no longer considered a requirement.
-Fibro is a syndrome which is a group of symptoms.
+While a diagnosis of Fibromyalgia may still include testing for the presence of tender points, they are no longer considered a requirement.
+Fibro is a syndrome that is a group of symptoms.
 To determine if someone has Fibromyalgia, the medical community mainly considers pain being the main symptom, along with extreme fatigue, and cognitive problems with memory and concentration.

 There is also an objective test that can be used for diagnosis called the FM/a® test which is available through a company called EpicGenetics.
 Though it’s been around since 2012 and is FDA approved, many physicians are not using it at this time because it is expensive and not necessarily needed to diagnose Fibromyalgia.
 It has gained media attention recently and that may be because funding has been secured for a large drug study to be completed for Fibromyalgia at the University of Massachusetts.
 One of the requirements for the study is that the patients undergo this test before participating.
 It will be interesting to see what develops from this long-term study in terms of a Fibromyalgia cure.